Canvas Implementation FAQs

 Courses starting Summer 2022 and beyond will need to be on Canvas.

 Yes!
-UNM has purchased an online training package from Instructure - more details to come!
-In the near term, please see the Canvas Instructor Guide for more information.
+UNM has purchased an online training package from Instructure.
+Once instructors have access to Canvas (planned for mid-Fall), they will have access to a training portal containing live webinars and learning pathways to help you get up to speed with Canvas quickly.
+In the meantime, please see the Canvas Instructor Guide for more information.
 Please bear in mind that some tools or features may be unavailable or work differently in UNM's implementation of Canvas, dependent on UNM business processes, customized configuration, and integrations.

 Yes!
 Please stay tuned for more information on migrating course content.
 Faculty will likely want to make some adjustments to the content once it is migrated to ensure that it is designed to take advantage of the specific features in Canvas.
 Some instructors may want to take the opportunity during this transition to start fresh and build courses directly in the new system.